Macarious-GK/DevOps_Orange/Jenkins/README.md

 This repository contains Jenkins pipelines for different parts of the application and infrastructure management process.
 The pipelines utilize a shared library from the following repository: [Jenkins Shared Library](https://github.com/Macarious-GK/Jenkins-Shared-Library.git).

-## SSDLC Integration
-- The Jenkins pipelines incorporate SSDLC principles by applying the "shift-left" approach, which integrates security testing early in the development lifecycle.
-This proactive method helps address vulnerabilities before they reach production.
-- Key security measures include code linting, static application security testing, and Docker image scanning
-## Credential Management
-- **Credentials Storage**: Use Jenkins’ credentials management to securely store sensitive information like API keys and passwords.
-- **Environment Variables**: Access credentials via environment variables configured in Jenkins.

-## Security Authorization
-- **Mixed Security Authorization**: Segment access permissions based on roles and responsibilities.
-- **Least Privilege Principle**: Ensure users and services have only the permissions needed for their tasks.

-## Plugin Installation

-### Required Plugins
-1. **AWS Credentials Plugin**: For managing AWS credentials in Jenkins.
-2. **GitHub Plugin**: For integrating Jenkins with GitHub repositories.

-#### Install Plugins
-1. Go to **Manage Jenkins** -> **Manage Plugins**.
-2. Select the plugins and click **Install without Restart**.

 ## Jenkins Shared Library

 The pipelines in this repository make use of a shared library to promote reusable and modular pipeline steps.
 The shared library is hosted in the following GitHub repository: [Jenkins Shared Library](https://github.com/Macarious-GK/Jenkins-Shared-Library.git).